khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ### When to use tables

-*   To display large volumes of data
+*   To display large volumes of data.
-*   When the data set will grown
+*   When the data set will grown.
-*   To compare data in a set to make sure that they are distinguishable
+*   To compare data in a set to make sure that they are distinguishable.
-*   To search, filter, or sort by all parameters in a data set
+*   To search, filter, or sort by all parameters in a data set.

 Todo: Add live component block with code example

 ### When not to use tables

 *   To display a list of continuous, vertical indexes of text or images.
-Use [Lists](/components/lists) instead
+Use [Lists](/components/lists) instead.
 *   To display independent and contained content and actions on a single topic.
-Use [Cards](/components/cards) instead
+Use [Cards](/components/cards) instead.
 *   For hierarchical structures.
-Use [Tree](/components/tree) view instead
+Use [Tree](/components/tree) view instead.

 ## Table Anatomy

 ### Layout

-Tables take up the full width of their container they are in.
+Tables take up the full width of the container they are in.
 However, it is important to note that wide tables make it difficult to read and scan small amounts of content as the data will be widely separated.
-To help with legibility, make sure the content is layed out and aligned properly.
+For legibility, ensure content is laid out and aligned properly.

 Don’t simply shrink the entire table to fit the viewport, or apply a fixed width to the tables, to the point it compromises legibility.
 The same way stretching tables 100% to the width of the viewport is not recommended, a small, shrunk table view can create a cluttered interface.
 Use the responsive view of the tables instead.